European Division History

 Apr 2017 - 7 Division members participate in the NSPS Powderfall Conference at Snowmass Ski Resort near Apsen, Colorado from 2-7 April.

-Dec 2017 - The U007-Hessen Patrol ceases operations.
+Dec 2017 - The U007-Hessen Patrol ceases operations on 31 Dec 2017.
 The membership is released to the NSP non-member pool for subsequent reassignment to other patrols throughout the system.